-The transition from the restrictive practices of the communist era to the present-day challenges in accessing contraception and abortion services presents a complex narrative within the domain of women's sexual and reproductive health.
+a complex narrative within the domain of women's sexual and reproductive health.
 Historical prohibitions on contraception and abortion have evolved into current situations where knowledge about and access to reproductive health services significantly vary, reflecting the influence of broader societal and political shifts.
-This evolution is marked by a legacy of low contraception use and substantial gaps in women's awareness of their reproductive rights and health options, a situation exacerbated by recent decreases in government funding and the influence of conservative and religious groups.49
+This evolution is marked by a legacy of low contraception use and substantial gaps in women's awareness of their reproductive rights and health options, a situation exacerbated by recent decreases in government funding and the influence of conservative and religious groups.

 Access to contraception in Romania is negatively affected by several challenges, particularly noticeable in rural areas where healthcare providers are even more reluctant to offer contraceptive services.
 Financial constraints make contraception and abortion services prohibitively expensive for many, contributing to the country's high rates of teenage pregnancies, among the highest within the European Union.
-This situation signals a critical gap in SRH education, further hindered by the cessation of government subsidies for contraceptives in 2011 and the removal of sex education from school curricula.50 While contraception use has been rising in Romania, there are still a significant proportion of women who either do not use any form of contraception or use a traditional method (abstinence, rhythmic tracking, withdrawal), as opposed to a modern method (oral pills, implants, injectables, condoms).
+This situation signals a critical gap in SRH education, further hindered by the cessation of government subsidies for contraceptives in 2011 and the removal of sex education from school curricula.
+While contraception use has been rising in Romania, there are still a significant proportion of women who either do not use any form of contraception or use a traditional method (abstinence, rhythmic tracking, withdrawal), as opposed to a modern method (oral pills, implants, injectables, condoms).

-Figure 7: Share of Women of Reproductive Age in Romania Using Contraception (Any vs. Any Modern Method)51 spokespersons' comments favoring pregnancies over abortions in 2020, reflect broader societal challenges to reproductive rights.
+Figure 7: Share of Women of Reproductive Age in Romania Using Contraception (Any vs. Any Modern Method)

+The prevailing conservative attitudes towards abortion and contraception, as exemplified by government spokespersons' comments favoring pregnancies over abortions in 2020, reflect broader societal challenges to reproductive rights.
 Such attitudes, combined with financial barriers and systemic corruption in the healthcare sector, restrict access to essential reproductive health services.